PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Putting It All Together - Your Practice Plan

-Here's my recommended progression for mastering these kayak paddle strokes:
+Here's a month-by-month progression for internalizing these kayak paddle strokes:

 Month 1: Foundation